Adoption of a minor by a single person

 Who shall I contact

-He can withdraw consent until adoption is pronounced.
+The adopted person may withdraw consent until adoption is pronounced.

 The adopter must obtain prior approval if it wishes to adopt a ward of the State or a child foreigner.

-Once accredited, the adopter is automatically entered on a departmental list which allows him to be chosen as adopter by the guardian (prefect) with the agreement of the family council of the wards of the State.
+Once accredited, the adopter is entered on a departmental list which allows him to be chosen as an adopter by the guardian (prefect) with the agreement of the family council of the wards of the State.

 Please note